mobilecoinofficial/developer-portal/Content/Overview/0003_Network.md

 <h3 style="color: #6aacd3">MobileCoin Ledger</h3>

-a new privacy-preserving blockchain built on a technology foundation that includes CryptoNote and Ring Confidential Transactions (RingCT)
+a new encrypted blockchain built on a technology foundation that includes CryptoNote and Ring Confidential Transactions (RingCT)

 <h3 style="color: #a7a7a8">MobileCoin Consensus Protocol</h3>